-Pituitary apoplexy is an acute clinical syndrome caused by either haemorrhage or infarction of the pituitary gland 2.
+Pituitary apoplexy is an acute clinical syndrome caused by either haemorrhagic or non haemorrhagic necrosis of the pituitary gland 2.
 Although variable, it typically comprises of headache, visual deficits, ophthalmoplegia, and altered mental status 7.
 An existing pituitary macroadenoma is usually present (60-90%) but it can occur with healthy glands in few isolated cases.

 The demographics generally follows that of pituitary macroadenomas.
 Additional predisposing factors include 2: